-Many thanks to all parents and students for their participation in parent-teacher conferences this week.
-It is impossible to overstate the importance of these meetings.
-The high rate of attendance at Willow Creek shows the value that our parents place on their students' education by taking the time to discuss progress and to set goals for future performance.
+Many thanks to all parents and students for their participation in parent-teacher conferences last week and this week.
+We appreciate the value that our school's parents place on their students' education by taking the time to discuss progress and to set goals for future performance.
 We hope parents find our discussions productive.
-The teamwork between teachers, parents, and students is critical for student success.

-Please make a note of the following CMAS dates and times for the coming weeks, and ensure that students are present at school - on time, well rested, and energized with healthy meals.
+Please make a note of the following testing dates for CMAS, and ensure that students are present at school - on time, well rested, and energized with healthy meals.

 This month, our focus in reading will be poetry - reading, analyzing, understanding, reciting, and writing poetry.
 In an age of short videos, tweets and hashtags, the brevity of a poem is the perfect art form for students today which is something that students should be able to relate to.